ajs-voices/the-children-of-morpheus/scenes/073-late-night-rendezvous.md

 I must have drifted because when I opened my eyes I was under the tree again - alone.
 But I could smell citris and lavendar on the wind as it blew through the barren braches.
 The images flickered like a television set needing rabbit ears adjusted.
 Shifting and phasing in and out of existance.

 I walked away from the tree towards the horizon.
 It was perfect and yet so bizarre.
 The sun and the stars, the moon and the clouds.
-There was a hand at the small of back.
+A path of green grass lead to the tree and all around it was green where before only brown overturned soil had been.
+There was a hand at the small of my back.
 I smiled.
 "I hoped you'd come."

 Dev smiled.
 "I can't stay long pretty boy.
 But I could feel you calling me.
 I've got to work in an hour."